-- For those who are returning permanently to India (and are not on a visit to India), 60 days is not replaced by 182 days (under Condition 2).
+- For those who are returning permanently to India (and are not on a visit to India), 60 days is not replaced by 182 days (under Condition 2 for Resident status).
 So, if you have been outside India for 365 days in 4 preceding financial years and return to India permanently before February, you will be considered Resident for the financial year as per Income Tax Act.
 You may be RNOR if you meet the remaining conditions)

 - Preceding financial year means the financial year that precedes the financial year under consideration.
 So, if you are trying to determine residential status for FY2017, four preceding financial years will be FY2013-FY2016 i.e. April 1, 2012 to March 31, 2016.

 The definition for non-resident is provided under Section 2 of Foreign Exchange Management Act.

 FEMA uses the term Resident Outside India (for Non-residents).

 - Resident outside India (NRI)